Enmore Theatre: Architecture

-The Enmore Theatre was designed by architects, Kaberry & Chard.
-Following Federation and the period of nationalism and reform in Australia, architects begun a search for a national style.
-Around the period that the Enmore Theatre was built, architects in Australia discussed the virtues and influence of the Classical and Gothic styles.
-Enmore is known for its focus on the goth subculture in Sydney.
-However, the movement that came from Nationalism and reform was heavily influenced by contemporary architecture in England.
-By the 1920s and 1930s, Art Deco had become its own movement in Australia where a "crystallised modern architectural expression" was exposed.
-The Enmore Theatre is of an Art Deco style and architecture.
-Art Deco is a decorative art style of the 1920s and 1930s characterized by geometric shapes and colours used most in household objects and in architecture.
-It came from the 1925 French exposition ‘des arts decoratifs’ in Paris.
+1920 Enmore Theatre was originally designed by architects, Kaberry & Chard, in the Spanish Mission Style.
+The Art Deco design of the Enmore Theatre is the work of prominent theatre architect, Charles Bohringer, who was responsible for the designs of a large number of theatres around Sydney.

 The Enmore Theatre has been described as "Art Nouveau, Edwardian, Art Moderne and various Art Deco."
 It is predominantly modern, with aspects of late 19th century and early 20th century architecture.
 Tropman & Tropman architects completed the most recent heritage study review, acknowledging that the "building is of rendered masonry with a raised parapet and Art Deco motif above the wide, multi-lead doorway."
 The entrance has pressed metal lining and the doors are made of timber, with glass insertions and brass detailing.
 The most recent assessment of condition was done in 2001, the local government recorded that the building appeared to be in reasonable condition, with some cracking within the paintwork.
-The building is classified by the national trust and is registered in the Historic buildings of the Australian Institute of Architects.
+The building is classified by the national trust and is registered in the historic buildings of the Australian Institute of Architects.